Join 307,012+ Monthly Readers

 For more, see our comprehensive guide on How To Get Into Private Equity.

-Private Equity is a highly-competitive and sought-after field.
-PE firms tend to be relatively small, tight-knit and full of extremely smart and highly motivated people.
+Private equity is a highly competitive and sought-after field.
+PE firms are small, tight-knit, and full of extremely smart and highly motivated people.

 As a starting point, the right career background is critical.
-Overwhelmingly, PE firms hire people with experience working for a top investment bank, or professionals who already work in PE in different firms.
+Overwhelmingly, PE firms hire people with experience working for top investment banks, and sometimes those with consulting, Big 4 transaction services, or related deal/valuation experience (e.g., corporate development at a normal company).